 Another favorite tactic of fly-by-night tow operators is to give you the check from the scrap yard for your car, but demand that you pay them in cash for the tow, even though they’re being paid by the junk yard already.
 If you’re not offered the same deal you agreed to on the phone with junk yard, call them immediately, and don’t let the tow truck driver put your car on the hook until everything is settled to your satisfaction.

 2. No Transfer of Title

-When you sell your car to a auto junk yard, you have to sign over the title for the car to make the transaction legal.
+When you sell your car to a auto junk yard near me, you have to sign over the title for the car to make the transaction legal.
 The title to your car is related to the registration, but it’s not the same thing.
 If you don’t cancel the registration on your car in a timely fashion, you could be liable for anything that happens to the car after it’s already been hauled away.
 Some dishonest jun yards promise to handle the paperwork necessary to cancel or transfer the registration of your car, but later send you a bill for storing your car at their lot.
 A collection notice and a threat to report the bill to a credit-reporting agency often accompany this bill.
 That’s why it always pays to take care of the registration paperwork yourself, and take the plates off of your car before it’s towed away.

 Also make sure to vet anyone that will buy your car without a title.
 While it’s not impossible it gets a little tricker.

 When you negotiate for a price on your junk car, you should be totally honest in describing the condition of the car, and supply pictures of it if requested.
 You should also demand that the auto junk yard keep their part of the bargain just as closely.
 Unscrupulous auto junk yards will often agree to one price, and then offer you a much lower price when they show up to tow your car away.
 Never sign over the title to your car until you have a reliable check in the correct amount in your hand first.